-As long as you use the right quantity and don’t overdo it, adding salt or baking soda to your coffee can reduce acid significantly.
+As long as you use the right quantity and don’t overdo it, adding salt or baking soda (sodium bicarbonate) when brewing coffee can reduce acid significantly.

 4. Use Hard Water When Brewing

-The quality of the water you use to brew plays a huge role in how your coffee will taste, and it can even help to lower its acidity.
+Hot water is vital to brewing, and the quality of the water you use to brew plays a huge role in how your cup of coffee will taste.

 5. Mix Coffee Grounds With Egg Shells

 Just as hard water contains lots of calcium, so do crushed eggshells.

 The calcium in eggshells is highly alkaline, so using this alkalinity to balance out the natural acidity in your ground coffee beans can work wonders on the beverage’s overall taste and flavor profile.